NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 # Step 2: Update Viewport and Extension

 Now that you have created a new module, it is important for us to bring this information into `viewport_scene.py` and update `extension.py` to reflect these new changes.

 ## Step 2.1: Import Widget Info

-Begin by updating `viewport_scene.py` and importing `widget_info_manpulator.py` at the top of the file with the other imports.
+Begin by updating `viewport_scene.py` and importing `WidgetInfoManipulator` at the top of the file with the other imports.

 ```python
 from omni.ui import scene as sc